psychemedia/island-storynotes/tyrie/david_tyrie_bankruptcy_scam.md

 In the summer, *another* court case came around.
 This time, it was Robert Crowe who was the plaintiff, raising the stakes and attempting to make a case *against* the assignees  — *"Mr. Halliday, the Banker; Mr. Cooper, the Builder; and Mr. Daniel, their Solicitor"* — for *"maliciously suing out and prosecuting a Commission of Bankruptcy against the Plaintiff as a joint Trader with Mess.
 Parker and Tyrie"*.
 Parker also made a similar complaint independently.

-But they were pushing their luck too far, because evidence presented during tha case made it clear that Crowe, Parker and Tyrie *had been* in an active business partnership with each other, and were, *jointly*, and *considerably*, indebted to the defendants.
+But they were pushing their luck too far, because evidence presented during the case made it clear that Crowe, Parker and Tyrie *had been* in an active business partnership with each other, and were, *jointly*, and *considerably*, indebted to the defendants.

 In both cases, the Jury for the defendants, who were found to have behaved honourably and appropriately.
 Unlike the plaintiffs.